canada-ca/design-system/research-summaries/travel-restrictions-study.md

     <figure><img alt="Example of the wizard's second interactive question" class="img-responsive" id="travel-2" src="/research-summaries/images/travel-2.png" />
       <figcaption class="well">
         <p><strong>Example of the wizard's second interactive question</strong></p>
         <p>A person is asked, "Have you received at least 2 COVID-19 vaccine doses or a combination of at least 2 doses of:"?
-The peron can select their vaccine status from a list.</p>
+The person can select their vaccine status from a list.</p>
       </figcaption>
     </figure>
   </div>